 Veeam Backup Enterprise Manager allows you to browse the guest OS file system in a machine backup, search for guest OS files and restore necessary files.
-Starting with v9.5 Update 2, these operations are also supported for the backups of physical machines created by Veeam Agents (Server edition is needed).
+These operations are also supported for the backups of physical machines created by Veeam Agents (Server edition is needed).

 While browsing and search possibilities are available to all Veeam Backup Enterprise Manager users, file restore operations can be performed by authorized users only.